atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 ````
 `````

-You can find what a sample NetCDF header looks like [here](https://www.eol.ucar.edu/content/sample-netcdf-header-3); this example is roughly what the output of the `nco`, `R`, and `Matlab` code will look like.
+You can find what a sample NetCDF header looks like [here](https://www.eol.ucar.edu/content/sample-netcdf-header-3); the example shown at the link is roughly what the output of the `nco`, `R`, and `Matlab` code will look like.
 In `xarray`, the header is formatted for easier reading:

 ```{figure} images/sample_nc_header.png
 ---